 Millions of people are having implant treatment every year.
 The first dental implant was placed by Professor Branemark, in Gothenberg, Sweden in 1965.
 The patient's name was Gosta Larrson (1931-2006), and he had the first implant supported bridge in the world, which lasted him his whole life time.
 Implants are a well-established, tried-and-tested treatment since 1965.
 With the right care, modern implants should last for long time.

 Placing the implants is quick and pain free, as is generally carried out in local anaesthetic.
 The implant will be placed below the gum line in the jaw bone, so it will not be visible to human eye.
 You will not feel pain during the surgery but you may feel some discomfort during the week after the surgery.
 This is normal due the healing process.

 Benefits of Implants supporting a Bridge.

-If you are missing teeth and you are advised to cut into your healthy natural teeth to support a bridge, please ask your dentist, why dental implants are not recommended instead of destroying precious tooth structure.
+If you are missing teeth and you are advised to cut into your healthy natural teeth to support a bridge, please ask your dentist, why dental implants are recommended instead of destroying precious tooth structure.
 Please note that the life span of an average natural tooth supported bridge is around 11 years and in the long run you will lose more teeth and ultimately require more implants.
 This is why you should consider implant in the first instance.
 A tooth is an organ of your body, which should be preserved at all cost.
 How strong is an integrated implant?
 An integrated implant in your jaw bone is 8 times stronger anchored than your natural tooth.